 - Optional décor: berries, pinecones, cinnamon sticks, dried floral items, etc.

 Gift or hang and enjoy!
 Greens will stay fresh longest if displayed outdoors.
 Mist indoor greens weekly to keep them from drying out.
-Rubbing alcohol or hand sanitizer are great at removing sticky sap from your hands or tools.
+Rubbing alcohol or hand sanitizer are great for removing sticky sap from your hands or tools.